Subcentric linking systems: Groups of characteristic and constrained fusion systems

 We continue with a general lemma needed afterwards to prove results about constrained fusion systems.
-It could be obtained as a consequence of \cite[(7.4)]{Aschbacher:2011} and the fact that for any $P\in\F$, $P\unlhd \F$ if and only if $\F_P(P)\unlhd \F$.
-We give however an elementary direct proof.
+Crucial for us is part (b) of this lemma, which could also be obtained as a consequence of \cite[(7.4)]{Aschbacher:2011} and the fact that, for every $P\in\F$, $P\unlhd \F$ if and only if $\F_P(P)\unlhd \F$.
+We prefer however to give an elementary direct proof.